Join me!

 Feverfew Recipes

-Feverfew has a variety of properties that make it a great addition to your herbal remedy cabinet.
-Whether combining with other herbs for headache management or using it alone to support the body, it is an effective herb.
 There are some precautions that go along with feverfew.
 Some herbalists have varying opinions, however, it is best to use caution.
 Consult with your primary care provider and experienced herbalist before using feverfew to make sure it’s a good fit for you.

 That being said, there are a number of ways to enjoy the benefits of feverfew, and none are complicated.
-Rosemary Gladstar suggests, “some people find that eating a fresh leaf or two directly from the garden helps to prevent migraines.”
+Rosemary Gladstar suggests, “Some people find that eating a fresh leaf or two directly from the garden helps to prevent migraines.”

 That quote, plus the advice that it is most effective when taken over one to three months for a preventative measure, comes from Rosemary Gladstar’s Herbal Recipes for Vibrant Health.
 Rosemary also recommends combining feverfew with lavender and other nervine herbs.
 Read more about lavender here.